doki-theme/doki-theme-vim/CONTRIBUTING.md

 yarn buildThemes
 ```

-All of these templates will be evaluated for each theme and be placed in the corresponding directiosers.
+All of these templates will be evaluated for each theme and be placed in the corresponding directories.
 That way when
 you open a new vim session, you should be able to see the new changes.

 # Creating New Themes